baluvallepu/DAA-Practical-1/README.md

 The Dynamic Programming approach provides an efficient solution to the 0/1 Knapsack Problem.
 It finds the maximum possible value while keeping the total weight within the specified capacity.
 The algorithm has O(n × W) time complexity and O(n × W) space complexity.
 Therefore, Dynamic Programming is a suitable technique for solving the Knapsack Problem when the number of items and capacity are manageable.

+PRACTICAL-6

+Summary :

+The Matrix Chain Multiplication problem was implemented using Dynamic Programming.
+The algorithm finds the most efficient order for multiplying a sequence of matrices by checking different possible multiplication orders and storing the minimum cost of smaller subproblems.
+This avoids repeatedly calculating the same subproblems.

+Conclusion :

+Dynamic Programming provides an efficient solution for the Matrix Chain Multiplication problem.
+It determines the optimal order of matrix multiplication while minimizing the number of scalar multiplications.
+The algorithm has a time complexity of O(n³) and a space complexity of O(n²).
+Thus, it is useful for finding an efficient multiplication order when working with a large sequence of matrices.